Expected utility hypothesis: The von Neumann–Morgenstern axioms

-If all these axioms are satisfied, then the individual is said to be rational and the preferences can be represented by a utility function, i.e. one can assign numbers (utilities) to each outcome of the lottery such that choosing the best lottery according to the preference $\succeq$ amounts to choosing the lottery with the highest expected utility.
-This result is called the von Neumann–Morgenstern utility representation theorem.
+If all these axioms are satisfied, then the individual is rational.
+A utility function can represent the preferences, i.e., one can assign numbers (utilities) to each outcome of the lottery such that choosing the best lottery according to the preference $\succeq$ amounts to choosing the lottery with the highest expected utility.
+This result is the von Neumann–Morgenstern utility representation theorem.

 In other words, if an individual's behavior always satisfies the above axioms, then there is a utility function such that the individual will choose one gamble over another if and only if the expected utility of one exceeds that of the other.
 The expected utility of any gamble may be expressed as a linear combination of the utilities of the outcomes, with the weights being the respective probabilities.
 Utility functions are also normally continuous functions.
-Such utility functions are also referred to as von Neumann–Morgenstern (vNM) utility functions.
-This is a central theme of the expected utility hypothesis in which an individual chooses not the highest expected value, but rather the highest expected utility.
-The expected utility maximizing individual makes decisions rationally based on the axioms of the theory.
+Such utility functions are also called von Neumann–Morgenstern (vNM).
+This is a central theme of the expected utility hypothesis in which an individual chooses not the highest expected value but rather the highest expected utility.
+The expected utility-maximizing individual makes decisions rationally based on the theory's axioms.

 The von Neumann–Morgenstern formulation is important in the application of set theory to economics because it was developed shortly after the Hicks–Allen "ordinal revolution" of the 1930s, and it revived the idea of cardinal utility in economic theory.
-However, while in this context the utility function is cardinal, in that implied behavior would be altered by a non-linear monotonic transformation of utility, the expected utility function is ordinal because any monotonic increasing transformation of expected utility gives the same behavior.
+However, while in this context the utility function is cardinal, in that implied behavior would be altered by a nonlinear monotonic transformation of utility, the expected utility function is ordinal because any monotonic increasing transformation of expected utility gives the same behavior.